opengeospatial/ogc-feat-geo-json/README.md

 * The ability to encode temporal characteristics of a feature; and
 * The ability to declare the type and the schema of a feature.

 Geographic features, their properties, and their spatial extents that can be represented as GeoJSON objects are encoded as GeoJSON.
-Additional information not specified in the GeoJSON RFC is mainly encoded in additional members of the GeoJSON objects.
+Additional information not supported by the GeoJSON standard is mainly encoded in additional members of the GeoJSON objects.
 The additional members use keys that do not conflict with existing GeoJSON keys.
 This was done so that existing and future GeoJSON clients can continue to successfully parse and understand GeoJSON encoded content.
 JSON-FG enabled clients will also be able to parse and understand the additional members.

 JSON Schema is used to formally specify the JSON-FG syntax.